top of page

 evaluation

-Alisha and Kathy completed an evaluation report for The Skatepark Project (founded by Tony Hawk) to help direct and guide future strategic development, assess program growth and impact, uncover fundraising opportunities, and to help foster strategic partnerships.
+In partnership with Dr. Kathy Babiak (University of Michigan), Alisha completed an evaluation report for The Skatepark Project (founded by Tony Hawk) covering strategic development, program growth, fundraising opportunities, and peer benchmarking.

 splash-photos-05 (1).jpg